hsutter/cppfront/README.md

 - [**CppCon 2020**: "Quantifying accidental complexity: An empirical look at teaching and using C++"](https://www.youtube.com/watch?v=6lurOCdaj0Y):
     - The first half of the talk is about how to be rigorous and actually measure that we're making improvements, including to measure the percentage of today's C++ guidance is about parameter passing and initialization.
     - The second half of the talk is about `in`, `inout`, `out`, `move`, and `forward`.
-- [**d0708**: "Parameter passing -> guaranteed unified initialization and value setting](https://github.com/hsutter/708/blob/main/708.pdf) goes into more details than I had time for in the talk, in the second half of the paper (note: this is a "d"-draft paper I haven't formally brought to ISO C++, because during the pandemic I didn't bring any updates to my major papers as I think those major proposals are best considered when the committee can meet in person).
+- [**d0708**: "Parameter passing -> guaranteed unified initialization and value setting](https://github.com/hsutter/708/blob/main/708.pdf) goes into more details than I had time for in the talk, in the second half of the paper.
+Note: this is a "d"-draft paper I haven't formally brought to ISO C++, because during the pandemic I didn't bring any updates to my major papers as I think those major proposals are best considered when the committee can meet in person.
 - [**Github.com/hsutter/708**](https://github.com/hsutter/708) is a repo with the paper and demo examples as used in the talk.
 - [**P2064**: "Assumptions"](https://wg21.link/p2064) is also related to this work, because this work includes a contracts design, and assumptions ought to be separate from that.
 This paper was making the technical argument why assumptions and assertions (contracts) are different things.